build-on-aws/content/posts/picturesocial/07-how-to-expose-a-containerized-api-to-the-internet/index.md

 ![Enabling Throttling and Cache](images/07-settings-cache-throttling.jpg "Enabling Throttling and Cache")

-* Also, if you notice, on top of the Stage settings you will get the Invoke URL for the API, we are gonna use it later for the tests.
+* Also, if you notice, on top of the Stage settings you will get the Invoke URL for the API, we are going to use it later for the tests.
 * It’s time to configure an API Key to complete the requirement R4: API’s calls needs an API key.
 * We have to click on API Keys from the vertical left menu and then Create an API Key.
 We are going to name it test and the key will be auto generated.